roman-milk/roman-milk.github.io/from-escort-to-fuck-toy.md

+===

- ****** From Escort to Fuck Toy ****** byGotBacon© She takes it down her throat again.
+She takes it down her throat again.
 She rolls his balls and sucks it hard.
 She feels it swell and gets ready to take it.
 She feels it flare and his cum squirts in her mouth.
 She hangs on and takes it all.
 She holds it in her mouth.
 His squirting stops.
 She moves up and shows him her mouth full of his cum.
 She swallows and shows him her empty mouth.

  "I just swallowed your hot black cum.
 It tastes so good.
 It's gone now.
 I took all of your hot black cum.
 I want some every day.
 I want you to cum in my mouth everyday. "